 2. Don’t use a pretentious job title.

-Here are three of the worst job titles I’ve seen on LinkedIn.
+Here are three of the most ridiculous words I’ve seen used in job titles on LinkedIn.

-badass – if you have to tell people that you’re a badass, you most certainly are NOT.
-Nobody likes wannabes, and you just end up looking foolish.
+badass – going against the norm is obvious by your actions.
+If you have to tell people that you’re a badass, you’ve actually just said that you’re not.
 The word “ass” in this context is also mildly and intentionally vulgar, as if that makes it more exciting.
 I recently wrote a blog on swearing in business.
 Don’t do it.

 ninja – this sounds absurd in any field that doesn’t actually require physical stealth.
 Nobody engaged in IT, marketing, management, presentations, networking or any other field of business is a ninja.
-Unless your job is martial artist, spy or paid assassin, leave it out of your profile.
+Unless your job is martial artist, spy or paid assassin, leave it out.

 thinker – everybody thinks.
 It’s an activity, not a job title.
 Even philosophers, maybe the closest to pure thinkers, have to philosophise (speak or write) once in a while.
 Define your job by your role (e.g. CEO) or your output (e.g. writer).

 Most people use a conventional job title, but there’s nothing wrong with an unusual title, or even no title at all.
-In my profile, I use a descriptive phrase that captures the essence of my work.
-Whatever you choose, just be sure that it makes business sense, so everybody knows what you’re doing.
+In my own profile, I use a descriptive phrase that captures the essence of my work and leave the title to the Experience section.
+Whatever you choose, just be sure that it makes business sense, so readers know what you do.